 Plants and Flowers is a product of the Coronavirus lockdown when, like many of my photographer colleagues, I was pretty limited in what I could shoot.
 My backyard with its flower beds, path through the woods, and pond opened up some possibilities.
 I hadn't been interested in photographic flowers and in macro work since my early days in photography but things have come round back to the beginning.
 Certainly with better equipment and, hopefully, with more skill this time around.
 Images in this gallery are for sale as prints or for licensing.
-If you are interested, please contact me.
+If you are interested, please contact me using the contact me page in this website.

 Blue Eyed Grass is my favorite wildflower.
 The blooms are less than 1/2 inch across and they last a day.
 I first encountered it in my prairie garden in the Midwest.
 It grew in the wooded area on my property in Maryland and I brought some with me when I moved to the Mid-South.
 I didn't need to.
 It grows natively here, even where they mow every week or so.
 It is tough as well as beautiful.
 Focus stacked.